anveshmuppeda/docker-login-page/dockerfiles/backend/README.md

     - **COPY ./backend/init.sql /docker-entrypoint-initdb.d/** : Copies the init.sql file from the local ./backend/ directory into the /docker-entrypoint-initdb.d/ directory within the Docker image.
 Files placed in this directory are executed by MySQL when the container is first started.

 ### Building an Image from Dockerfile:
-- Command to build a DOcker image:
+- Command to build a Docker image:
     `docker build -t <image-name> .`
 - Command to build a Docker image from a custom dockerfile name:
     `docker build -t <image-name> -f <Dockerfile-name> .`